 Performing with the piano accordion was encouraged and promoted as the key to becoming well rounded and popular.

 Some Roots musicians already had included the accordion in their bands.

-Wilene “Sally Ann” Forrester, was an accordionist and already a seasoned professional multi-instrumentalist and singer, when she was hired by Bill Monroe to perform and record with Bill Monroe and his Bluegrass Boys….
+Wilene “Sally Ann” Forrester, was an accordionist and already a seasoned professional singer, fiddle player and pianist when she was hired by Bill Monroe to perform and record with Bill Monroe and his Bluegrass Boys….